-The proposal is nonproject action, and no impacts to transportation are expected.
+The proposal is legislative only.
 Transportation impacts of individual project actions will be analyzed and mitigated by compliance with MICC Ch.
-19.20, Transportation Concurrency Program.
+19.20, Transportation Concurrency Management System.

 15. Public Services

 a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.